apiel/zicBox/NOTE.md

 - TODO save...
     might need to auto save to be able to save clips --> how to trigger save??
+        maybe AudioPluginHandler.serialize should became an audioPlugin, then could be trigger from components

+- TODO yellow button to select the view through the 12 params buttons...

 - TODO save single track clip under a given name
 - TODO load a specific track clip